Research Enrichment Program

 - domestic and foreign travel related to research

-- research staff support
+- research faculty and staff salary support*

 - research supplies (including research-related office supplies)